Ruta graveolens · notes from a language experiment · cultivated since 2025

 Both break and continue have the never type !.

-A loop expression that contains a break targeting it has type (): executing the break exits the loop, which then evaluates to ().
-This holds even if the break is unreachable.
+A loop expression that contains a break targeting it has type ().
+Executing the break exits the loop, runs the drops for scopes unwound by that exit, and makes the loop evaluate to () (core calculus docs/formal/01-core-calculus.md §6.10, rule (D-Break)).
+The static type is (), even if the break is unreachable.

 Currently, break does not carry a value.
 A break expression MUST NOT have a value operand; break expr is a compile-time error.